Chain-Frost/tuflow_validator/README.md

 Read GIS BC == missing/bc_01.shp | bc/valid_02.shp
 ```

+Activation note: the extension activates only when a workspace contains at least one `.tcf` file.

 ### Ignoring Issues
 You can suppress validation errors using comments:
 - **Ignore a specific line**: Add `! tpf-ignore` at the end of the line.